Porfirio Lobo Sosa

-Porfirio Lobo Sosa (born 22 December 1947), known as Pepe Lobo, is a Honduran politician and agricultural landowner who served as President of Honduras from 2010 to 2014.
-A member of the conservative National Party and a former deputy in the National Congress of Honduras from 1990, he was president of the National Congress of Honduras from 2002 to 2006.
+Porfirio Lobo Sosa (born 22 December 1947) also known by his nickname, Pepe Lobo, is a Honduran former politician, business administrator, and agricultural landowner who served as 37th President of Honduras from 27 January 2010 to 27 January 2014.
+A member of the conservative National Party and a former deputy in the National Congress of Honduras from 25 January 1990, he was president of the National Congress of Honduras from 25 January 2002 to 25 January 2006.
 He came second to Manuel Zelaya with 46% of the vote in the 2005 general election.
 After the military ousted Zelaya in a coup d'état, Lobo was elected president in the 2009 presidential election and took office on 27 January 2010.

 Early life and education

-Lobo was born in Trujillo and grew up on the ranch of La Empalizada near Juticalpa, Olancho.
+Lobo was born on 22 January 1947 in Trujillo and grew up on the ranch of La Empalizada near Juticalpa, Olancho.
 His parents are Porfirio José Lobo López and Rosa Sosa Hernández de Lobo; both are deceased.
 His father served as deputy in the National Congress in 1957 and was a political leader in the department of Olancho.
 His brother Ramón Rosa Lobo Sosa is a deputy in the National Congress for the department of Colón.

-After attending a Catholic school in Juticalpa, Lobo continued his studies at the San Francisco Institute of Tegucigalpa and then at the University of Miami Coral Gables, Florida in the United States.
+After attending a Catholic school in Juticalpa, Lobo continued his studies at the San Francisco Institute of Tegucigalpa and then at the University of Miami in Coral Gables, Florida in the United States.
 After obtaining his Bachelor of Business Administration from the University of Miami School of Business, Lobo returned to Honduras to work in the family's agricultural business and to teach political economy and English at the La Fraternidad Institute in Juticalpa for 11 years.
-He was granted a doctorate by Patrice Lumumba University in Moscow.
+He was granted a doctorate from Patrice Lumumba University in Moscow.
 He also obtained a black belt in taekwondo.